 The cost of repairs will depend on the size and severity of the problem.
 Let’s review some of the most common air conditioning repair services and the typical estimated costs1 to repair them.

-1. Air Filter
+1. Routine Air Filter Replacement

-The air filter is a vital component for your cooling system.
-It sucks in dust and other debris, keeping it from blowing {into|through|throughout] your HVAC ductwork.
-Exchanging or cleaning the filter is short and easy.
-Most of the time you can do it without the help of a qualified HVAC technician.
+The air filter is a central component for any cooling system.
+It grabs dust and other debris, keeping it from circulating into your HVAC ductwork.
+Replacing or cleaning the filter is fast and easy.
+Most of the time you can take care of it without the help of a trained HVAC technician.

-2. Thermostat
+2. An Error with Your Thermostat

 3. Refrigerant Leak